mondeja/http-request-codegen/docs/dev.md

 - **``oneline``**: if enabled, render the code snippet in one line.
 - **``seed``**: seed used generating random fake values of parameters.
-- **``locale``**: locale used by [faker](https://faker.readthedocs.io) library for localization of the faked random values for parameters.
+- **``locale``**: locale used by [faker](https://faker.readthedocs.io) library to localize the faked random values for parameters.

 ### Method singularities